Millet, Francis Davis, b. 1846 d. 1912

 - Read the Finding Aid for this digitized collection

 - The microfilm of this collection was digitized in 2007 and is available via the Archives of American Art's website.
-The collection is also available on 35 mm microfilm reels 5903-5907 at Archives of American Art offices, and through interlibrary loan.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Contact Reference Services for more information.